poopyhed444/HostsMod/README.md

 I forked this with the intention of providing a script that will work on Linux and macOS.
 If you run Windows, go to the original repository at https://github.com/GardeningTool/HostsMod

- If you would like to update to the latest domains (which likely will be very rare), run the reversion script first.
+ If you would like to update to the latest domains (which likely will be very rare), run the reversion script first, and then run the original HostsMod.sh script again.
+It's unlikely that you will have to download a new version of the script, as the current one will always pull domains off of github.

 ### Domains